originbx-oasis/oasis-open-project/SPONSORS-WELCOME-GUIDE.md

 # Getting Started as an Open Project Sponsor

 All organizations are welcome to support the Origin Blockchain Exchange (OriginBX) OASIS Open Project.
-If you want to become a sponsor, or if you haven’t sent in your OCA Sponsor Agreement yet, [contact OASIS for help on that](mailto:communications@oasis-open.org).
+If you want to become a sponsor, or if you haven’t sent in your Sponsor Agreement yet, [contact OASIS for help on that](mailto:communications@oasis-open.org).

 Here are some ways to ensure you get the most out of your sponsorship.